colindean/talks/make_python_devex/presentation.md

 ::: notes

-This talk inspired the LONGEST POST EVER on the blog of my employer, the 37th largest company in the US and the 8th largest retailer.
+This talk inspired the LONGEST POST EVER on the blog of my employer, the 41st largest company in the US and the 3rd largest general merchandiser.

 :::